Egon370/kep-hack/README.md

 ====
 - Twineedle has a high critical hit ratio effectively making it a Bug-type Karate Chop, and loses its poison chance as well.
 - Vicegrip is Bug type, giving its learners an early-game power boost.
+- Glare is Dragon type, reflecting its learners, and receives its accuracy buff from Generation VI.
 - Thunder has its higher paralysis chance from GSC.
 - Karate Chop is Fighting type, giving three more lines a proper endgame STAB.
 - Fly is now 80 base power, matching Drill Peck in the same way Dig matches Earthquake.